greenpeace/planet4/README.md

 Please read our [code of conduct](https://github.com/greenpeace/planet4/blob/master/CODE_OF_CONDUCT.md) for more details.

 # 🤖 Get started!
 To get set up with a Planet 4 development environment, please follow the instructions in the [technical documentation](https://support.greenpeace.org/planet4/development/installation).
-Additional context and information can be found in the [Planet 4 Handbook](https://planet4.greenpeace.org/).
-You may also find the [Planet 4 Styleguide](https://planet4.greenpeace.org/styleguide/) useful.
+Additional context and information can be found in the [Planet 4 Handbook](https://planet4.greenpeace.org/handbook/).
+You may also find the [Planet 4 Design System](https://p4-designsystem.greenpeace.org/) useful.

 # ⚠️ Issues
 If you have found a bug in Planet 4, please file it [here under the issues tab](https://github.com/greenpeace/planet4/issues).
 You can also request new features.
 In both cases please use the templates to help structure the issues you create.